Start9Labs/documentation/site/source/guides/upgrade-hardware/upgrade-pure.rst

     .. figure:: /_static/images/setup/transfer-from.png
        :width: 60%

 #.
-Select the drive inside the Server Pro that you are migrating *to* (this will erase any data on this drive):
+Select the drive inside the Server Pure that you are migrating *to* (this will erase any data on this drive):

     .. figure:: /_static/images/setup/transfer-to.png
        :width: 60%